 So when you do complain to the Ombudsman, if you've spent significant time and hassle going through the process, be sure to include an estimate (or if you've got it, proof) of the hours you've spent chasing the issue, and ask for compensation according to its guidelines.

 You could go one step further and use this as a stick to hit an unhelpful company straight away.
 The compensation guidelines only officially apply for complaints resolved by the Ombudsman.
 But when you complain to the company, indicate you'll be asking the Ombudsman for compensation.
 It may help make it settle.

 What can I do if I think the Ombudsman is wrong?

-Think carefully about this, while the Ombudsman can decide purely on fairness, a court will only rule based on legal wrongdoing.
-For imformation on how to make a small claim for up to £10,000, see our guide.
+Think carefully about this.
+While the Ombudsman can decide purely on fairness, a court will only rule based on legal wrongdoing.
+For information on how to make a small claim for up to £10,000, see our Small Claims Court guide.

 If you feel the Ombudsman hasn’t handled your case correctly - perhaps there were unnecessary delays - you can go to its Service Review Team.
 If that doesn’t resolve it you’ve a right to go to the Independent Assessor.
 But this can only about be quality of service you've had, not about the Ombudsman's actual decision.